-Must be from a recognized institution
+1 Must be from a recognized institution

-- 4.3 Each of the following courses are considered acceptable for postsecondary requirements: - a) Successful completion of a certification program recognized by the jurisdictional Apprenticeship and Occupational certification authority (trade certified) (if not used for Grade 12 equivalency) - b) Successful completion of post- secondary degree program from a recognized institution - c) Successful completion of diploma program from a recognized institution - d) Partial completion of a relevant apprenticeable occupations program, post- secondary degree, or diploma programs or completion of relevant short courses - e) Correspondence courses - 4.4 Course work shall be broadly related to drinking water and/or wastewater Operator's duties.
-The programs accepted for post-secondary requirements are courses in the following areas: - a) Degree programs accepted at face value including, but not limited to, Science, Engineering, Agriculture, Biology, Chemistry, Physics, Mathematics, Laboratory Studies, and Hydrogeology - b) Diploma programs accepted at face value including, but not limited to, Applied Science and Technology, Environmental Technician or Technologist, and Laboratory Studies

-- c) Academic portion of a relevant apprenticeable occupations program accepted at value assigned by jurisdiction's certifying authority Including, but not limited to, Power Engineering, Instrumentation, Plumbing, Electrical, Millwright, and Mechanics - d) Relevant short course work accepted at value assigned by jurisdiction's certifying authority - e) Completion of other 4-year University Degree Programs may be accepted at a maximum of 450 contact hours
+- 4.3 The following courses1 are considered acceptable for post-secondary requirements: - a) Successful completion of relevant trades program (if not used for Grade 12 equivalency), or - b) Successful completion of post- secondary degree program from a recognized institution, or - c) Successful completion of diploma program from a recognized institution, or - d) Partial completion of relevant trades, post- secondary degree, or diploma programs or completion of relevant short courses, or - e) Correspondence courses. - 4.4 Course work shall be broadly related to drinking water and/or wastewater operator's duties.
+The programs accepted for post- secondary requirements are courses in the following areas: - Degree programs accepted at face value including, but not limited to, Science, Engineering, Agriculture, Biology, Chemistry, Physics, Mathematics, Laboratory Studies, Hydrogeology, or - Diploma programs accepted at face value Including, but not limited to, Applied Science and Technology, Environmental Technician or Technologist, Laboratory Studies, or - c) Academic portion of Applicable Trades accepted at value assigned by jurisdiction's certifying authority Including, but not limited to, Power Engineering, Instrumentation, Plumbing, Electrical, Millwright, Mechanics, or - d) Relevant short course work accepted at value assigned by jurisdiction's certifying authority, or - e) Completion of other 4 year University Degree Programs may be accepted at a maximum of 450 contact hours.